galihsukmana/cardio_vascular_detection/README.md

 ## Results
 This model is the second classification exercise to compare any performa from each algorithms.
+This model has a 77% recall score for prediction

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 Let's collaborate and make this project even better!